-- For a stand-alone application for full accreditation, include a cover letter. - The cover letter should be clear and concise, have the correct information for OLAP, cite the correct regulations, and contain a list of enclosures. - Use CLINIC's sample cover letter as a guide.
+- If the application(s) for accreditation are included with an organization's application for recognition, include the information requesting recognition and accreditation and the list of enclosures in one cover letter. - For a stand-alone application for full accreditation, include a separate cover letter. - The cover letter should be clear and concise, have the correct information for the DOJ R & A Program, cite the correct regulations, and contain a list of enclosures. - Use CLINIC's sample cover letter as a guide.